 Assume that the wwwroot folder is the web root.
 This means that when a user types

-http://www.servername.com/index.html, the index.html page within the wwwroot folder will be downloaded to the browser.
+http://www.example.com/index.html, the index.html page within the wwwroot folder will be downloaded to the browser.
 The absolute path to the web root from a page on the same domain is simply a forward slash (/).
-So, a link on Company.html to index.html could be written like this:
+So, a link on company.html to index.html could be written like this:

 <a href="/index.html">Home Page</a>

 The same link could be placed on any page in any folder below the wwwroot folder or

 on any page in the wwwroot folder itself.

 Using an absolute path, a link to company.html would include the about directory, like this:

 When linking to a file at a different domain you must identify the location of the domain using the domain name (or IP address) of the site.
 To illustrate, assume that the directory structure shown above is found at http://www.beatles.com.
 A link to company.html from another site would be written like this: